purpshell/purpshell/README.md

 Open-source contributor and high-school student.

+Some of my most notable work to date is on the Baileys and WWebJS projects, two prominent hubs for WhatsApp automation.
+I love programming side-projects for fun as well.

   - 🇱🇧 Proud Lebanese
   - 📗 I love to learn more everyday.
   - 🧰 I began programming when I was 11 years old.